-Located in the southeast portion of Phase III north of and adjacent to Smokes Creek, the site, an 11.69 acre, non-descript, sub-parcel with no remarkable or unique features.
-The mostly rectangular Phase III is approximately 5,500 feet long, averages 1,500 feet wide and is 148.83 acres in size.
+Located at the southernmost portion within Phase III the site is a 14.62 acre sub-parcel with no remarkable or unique features.
+The mostly rectangular Phase III is approximately 5,500 feet long, averages 1,500 feet wide and is approximately 148.83 acres in size.
 Bisected by Smokes Creek, Phase III is flat, covered with slag fill and remnants of former steel manufacturing buildings and foundations.
 Most of the business park is vegetated with natural grasses, shrubs and poplar trees typical of a primary shrub-young forest ecosystem.
-The entire BSC site is fenced with vehicle access limited to one automatic gate.
+Also typical are remnants of former steel manufacturing buildings and foundations.
+The entire BSC property is fenced with vehicle access limited to one automatic gate.